-33.5.8 The clearance of indigenous vegetation shall not exceed 50m2 in area in any continuous period of 5 years.
-With the exception of specified indigenous animal habitat within exotic vegetation.
-33.5.9 Does not involve the planting of any exotic species tree or shrub planting.
+Table 3 Activities within Significant Natural Areas identified in Schedule 33.8 and on the District Plan maps: Non - Compliance 33.5.7 Earthworks shall: D be less than 50m2 in any one hectare in any continuous period of 5 years; not be undertaken on slopes with an angle greater than 20°.
+33.5.8 The clearance of indigenous_vegetation shall not exceed 50m2 in area in any continuous period of 5 years.
+With the exception of specified indigenous animal habitat within exotic D 22.5.2 vegetation.
+33.5.9 Does not involve the There shall be no planting of any exotic species tree or shrub planting.
+D

-Comment [CB25]: Submitter 706.
+Comment [CB28]: Submitter 706.
 Policy 33.2.1.9 and clarification.

-Table 4 Activities within Alpine Environments - land 1070 metres above sea level: 33.5.10 Does not involve the clearance of indigenous vegetation, or the planting of shelterbelts, or any exotic species tree or shrub planting.
+Table 4 Activities within Alpine Environments - land higher than 1070 metres above sea level: Non - Compliance 33.5.10 Does not involve the clearance of The following rules apply to any land that is higher than 1070 meters above sea level: D 33.5.10.1 indigenous vegetation shall not be cleared; , 33.5.10.2 or the planting of shelterbelts, or any exotic species shall not be planted tree or shrub planting.

 Clarification: For the purpose of the clearance of indigenous vegetation by way of burning, the altitude limit of 1070 metres shall mean the average maximum altitude of any land to be burnt, averaged over north and south facing slopes